Welcome to Reception

 Phonics

-This year we will teach phonics through the Supersonic Phonic Friend's scheme.
-This programme was created by Phonics’ expert Anna Lucas and designed by artist Fiona Cameron.
-It is a fully systematic, synthetic phonic approach ranging from the simple to the complex spellings of the alphabetic code.
-Supported by their Supersonic Phonic Friends, this approach will ensure children develop confidence and apply each skill to their own reading and writing.
+This year we are starting a new scheme to teach phonics at St Peter's.
+Supersonic Phonic Friend's was created by Phonics’ expert Anna Lucas and designed by artist Fiona Cameron.
+This programme is a fully systematic, synthetic phonic approach ranging from the simple to the complex spellings of the alphabetic code.
+Supported by their Supersonic Phonic friends, this approach will ensure children develop confidence and apply each skill to their own reading and writing.

 Literacy